AKROGIS/Facility-Processing/New Schema Migration/facility migration todo.md

 * Should we enforce any requirements on STATUS, ISEXTANT, ISOUTPARK, UNITCODE, FACUSE, or others when PUBLICDISPLAY = 'Public Map Display'?
 * Should Roads and Trails default to LINETYPE = 'Center line'?
-This is an assumption by users; what good is 'Arbitary line'?.
+This is an assumption by users; what good is 'Arbitrary line'?.
 Regardless, we should filter for 'Center line' in the layer definition query, or create a separate dataset for LINETYPE != 'Center line'
 * Review schema changes to TRAILS_LN
-  - TRLSTATUS: removed 'Not Applicable' from Domain; consider removing 'Abandoned' (use decommissioned instead) to match domain of roads/buildings
+  - TRLSTATUS: remove 'Not Applicable' from Domain; consider removing 'Abandoned' (use decommissioned instead) to match domain of roads/buildings
-  - Renamed: TRLUSE_SOCIALTRL, TRLUSE_ANIMALTRL  to: TRLISSOCIAL, TRLISANIMAL
+  - Renamed: TRLUSE_SOCIALTRL, TRLUSE_ANIMALTRL to TRLISSOCIAL, TRLISANIMAL
   - Removed: TRLUSE_OTHER (Y/N), TRLUSE_UNKNOWN (Y/N)
-  - For TRAILS_LN.TRLUSE_* 'Yes' means specifically design for, 'No' means specifically prohibited; NULL (default) means use is unspecified, unknown, or N/A
+  - For TRAILS_LN.TRLUSE_* 'Yes' means specifically built for, 'No' means specifically prohibited; NULL (default) means this use is unspecified, unknown, or N/A
-  - For TRAILS_LN.TRLUSE should we augment the standard by adding AKR types and prohibitions?
+  - For TRAILS_LN.TRLUSE should we augment the standard by adding AKR uses and prohibitions?
-    (review SQL function)
+    (review SQL function); We could add new column TRLUSE_AKR
 * Review schema changes to TRAILS_FEATURE_PT
   - TRLFEATTYPE is now a text domain and no longer an integer *subtype*, so we cannot use different domains for TRLFEATSUBTYPE.
 Is this ok?
 * Are there illogical combinations of TRLFEATTYPE and TRLIS*?
+  - `select TRLFEATTYPE, TRLISADMIN, TRLISSOCIAL, TRLISANIMAL, count(*) from gis.TRAILS_LN_evw group by TRLFEATTYPE, TRLISADMIN, TRLISSOCIAL, TRLISANIMAL`
 * Are there illogical combinations of TRLTYPE and TRLUSE_*?
+  - `select TRLTYPE, TRLUSE, count(*) from gis.TRAILS_LN_evw group by TRLTYPE, TRLUSE`